GEP-Bioenergy/gep_bio/README.md

 ### Data
 GEP scenario runs and data for different countries can be obtained from [GEP](https://electrifynow.energydata.info/).

-For our case study: [Nigeria](https://energydata.info/dataset/nigeria-global-electrification-platform-gep).
+For our case study: [GEP Nigeria](https://energydata.info/dataset/nigeria-global-electrification-platform-gep).

 ## Structure